Makhtar Gueye (basketball): College career

 In his sophomore year, he played in all 35 games and made 28 starts.
 He averaged 8.26 ponts, 6.69 rebounds and 0.80 assists.

 In his Junior year he played 32 games and made 28 starts, averaging 6.81 ponts, 5.09 rebounds and 0.75 assists.

 Professional career

 On August 6, 2021, Gueye signed with CB Menorca of the LEB Plata.

 Gueye signed his second professional contract with Clube Ferroviário da Beira in February 2023, after participating in the 2023 BAL Combine in Paris in January.

+Gueye returned for the 2024 BAL season with Dynamo BBC from Burundi.
+On 9 March 2024, Gueye scored 13 points in Dynamo's 73–86 opening day win over the Cape Town Tigers.
+However, Dynamo forfeited its following games as the team refused to wear the league's sponsor logo Visit Rwanda amidst political tensions between Burundi and Rwanda.

+In the following qualifying tournament, in November 2024, Gueye represented Kadji Sports Academy from Cameroon.

+In December 2024, Gueye joined ASC Ville de Dakar from his native Senegal and the 2025 BAL season.

 National team career

 Makhtar Gueye represented the Senegal national basketball team at the 2019 FIBA Basketball World Cup in China, where he averaged 4.7 points and 0.7 rebounds per game.